 This rich description shows the numerous strains faced by Jason's advisory team.
 The informant explained that his team did not want the US conventional brigade's "Sergeants Major and admin guys to treat his team like shit" based on perceptions of the advising team operating unconventionally, like an "ODA" or a Special Forces team.
 Therefore, his team initially acted as a normal US "staff" section as it "integrated itself into the BCT (brigade)" and diligently responded to the brigade's "questions" and requests.
-Jason's comments enable us to deduce that some tensions exist between US mainstream and Special Forces units, implying that some conventional units harbor hostilities towards Special Forces (or unorthodox advisory teams placed into a similar cognitive category).
-This animosity could stem from historical competition between Special Forces and mainstream units, jealousy of conventional units over the elite status of Special Forces, or mainstream unit frustration and impatience with
+Jason's comments enable us to deduce that some tensions exist between US mainstream and Special Forces (or unorthodox advisory teams placed into a similar cognitive category).
+This animosity could stem from historical competition between Special Forces, or mainstream units, jealousy of conventional units over the elite status of Special Forces, or mainstream unit frustration and impatience with